PXT-JakeN/precisionx-compliance-documents/implementation/Implementation_Plan.md

 ### A.5.8 Information security in project management (Owner: Product Engineering Lead)

-- [ ] Establish security checkpoints in project lifecycle
+- [ ] Establish security checkpoints in project lifecycle (design, build, test, release)
-- [ ] Require threat models for new systems
+- [ ] Require threat models for new systems and major changes; record mitigations
+- [ ] Embed security acceptance criteria in project charters and release gates

-Evidence: design reviews; models
+Evidence: design reviews; threat models; release gate records

 ### A.5.9 Inventory of information and assets (Owner: IT Operations Lead)